anttisalonen/progbook/rst/py4.rst

          print 'The number at the end of "s" is:', result.group(2)

   Here, you can define which captured string you want via the parameter to group().

-After this "parsing", we can do the following:

-* Apply our algorithm to remove unnecessary edges - that is, remove the unnecessary entries in our dictionary
-* Write out all the edges by simply printing "    %s -> %s;" % (word1, word2)
-* Print '}' to close the dot file description

-That's it, really.

 *Exercise*: Implement this hacky method to "parse" a dot file.
 You don't need to remove the unnecessary edges yet.
 Write the output of your program to a file and diff against the original.
 They should match except possibly for line ordering and whitespace.
 You can sort the lines in both files alphabetically using the "sort" Unix command for easier comparison.
 Feel free to reach out to a reference on regular expressions if needed.